tech4bueno/connect4/README.md

 # Connect 4

-A game of Connect 4 with optional hints enabling perfect gameplay.
+A 2 player browser-based game of Connect 4 with optional hints to enable 'perfect gameplay'.

 Solver courtesy of [Pascal Pons](https://github.com/PascalPons/connect4)